sanyaade-webdev/oink/README.markdown

     node examples/qunit/test/index.js

+    Failures:

-    Player#skip should throw an exception to demonstrate error reporting
+      1) Player#skip should throw an exception to demonstrate error reporting
          TypeError: Result of expression 'player.skip' [undefined] is not a function.

     Finished in 0.534 seconds.
     8 tests, 1 failure